 Against social inequality in South Africa

-After the end of the apartheid in 1994, South Africa established democratic principles and a progressive constitution.
-Yet today South African society remains characterised by huge social and economic injustices.
-There is nowhere in the world where inequality is as high as it is in South Africa – with 63 points, the country comes out at the top of the Gini index in terms of income disparity.
-Solidar Suisse has been engaging for social justice and against racism in this context since 1991.
+After the end of apartheid in 1994, South Africa established democratic principles and a progressive constitution.
+However, society is still characterised by major social and economic injustices.
+Nowhere in the world is economic inequality greater than in South Africa.
+At 63 points, the country leads the Gini index, which statistically measures income inequality.
+In this environment, Solidar Suisse has been campaigning for social justice and better working conditions, especially for precarious workers, since 1991.

 Unemployment and exploitation